Hurricane Helene Agricultural and Timber Relief Fund - COMING SOON

 The Tennessee Disaster Recovery Block Grant Program, funded by the USDA and administered by the Tennessee Department of Agriculture (TDA), offers assistance to farmers and forest landowners who experienced infrastructure loss, market loss, future economic loss or timber loss due to Hurricane Helene in September 2024.

-This program will provide direct payments to eligible agricultural and forestry landowners and producers in designated Tennessee counties impacted by the storm.
+This program will provide direct payments to eligible agricultural and forestry landowners and producers in these designated Tennessee counties impacted by the storm.
 (Carter, Cocke, Greene, Hamblen, Hawkins, Johnson, Unicoi, and Washington).

 For general questions email Ag.Recovery@tn.gov